|55 Kenosia Avenue

 Chiari malformation type II is usually more severe than type I and generally symptoms become apparent during childhood.
 The severity of Chiari malformation type II can vary greatly.
 The disorder can potentially cause severe, life-threatening complications during infancy or childhood.

 In Chiari malformation type II, cerebellar tissue protrudes all the way into the spinal canal.
 Affected individuals may have some of the symptoms described above.
 However, additional findings such as hydrocephalus may also occur.
-Hydrocephalus is a condition in which accumulation of excessive cerebrospinal fluid in the brain causes pressure on the tissues of the brain.
+Hydrocephalus is a condition in which accumulation of excessive cerebrospinal fluid in the brain ventricles causes pressure on the tissues of the brain.
 Hydrocephalus can cause an abnormally enlarged head (macrocephaly), vomiting, irritability, seizures, and delays in attaining developmental milestones.
 The specific symptoms associated with hydrocephalus can vary from one child to another.

-Chiari malformation type II is almost invariably associated with a form of spina bifida known as myelomeningocele.
+Chiari malformation type II is almost invariably associated with a form of spina bifida, frequently presenting as myelomeningocele.
 Spina bifida is a birth defect due to incomplete closure of the posterior spinal cord and bony vertebral arch (lamina).
 Many cases with this anomaly leave a portion of the spinal cord exposed through the spinal canal, typically forming a sac filled with cerebrospinal fluid, meninges, and portions of the spinal cord and nerves (myelomeningocele).
 Myelomeningocele can be associated with partial or complete paralysis below the spinal opening, including lack of bladder and bowel control.

 Chiari malformation type II can be associated with other significant neurological conditions including complex anomalies of the brain.
 Chiari malformation type II is sometimes referred to as pediatric Chiari malformation and requires surgical intervention during infancy or early childhood.